 The Board engages quarterly with FundRock's General Manager, who reports on the most material CRR&O. These reports are reviewed by the Due Diligence Committee (the "DDC") prior to being made available to the General Manager.
-The DDC also reviews key deliverables of the Climate-Related Disclosures ("CRD") regime (including these Statements) and either approves them or attests their orderliness for submission to the Board.
+The DDC also reviews key deliverables of the Climate-Related Disclosures ("CRD") regime (including these Statements) and either approves them or attests their orderliness for submission to the Board

-For CRD purposes, the interactions with Franklin Templeton are managed by the Product team (lead by the Head of Product).
-As the DDC, the Product team is also responsible for this role in connection with other aspects of scheme and offer management.
-As part of its role, the Product team continuously monitors Franklin Templeton's compliance with their climate-related objectives.
+For CRD purposes, the interactions with Bentham are managed by the Product team (lead by the Head of Product).
+As part of its role, the Product team continuously monitor Bentham's compliance with their climate-related objectives.